EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

 \subsection{Qualitative Results}

 Qualitative results of different methods on our dataset is shown in \cref{fig:saliency-visualization}.
 EML-Net \cite{JIA20EML} and DeepGazeIIE \cite{Linardos_2021_ICCV} tend to overestimate the likely gaze area.
-TempSAL \cite{aydemir2023tempsal} often highlights areas in the sky, despite its lack of visual salience.
 ECN learns a strong contribution from the center bias, often predicting the center of the image, which tends to be the direction of the subject's movement during recording.
-ECN also captures the nuance of task-specific points of interest--namely doors and sidewalks.
 When the subject walks past other pedestrians, other models often predict that other peoples' faces is the most likely place to look, but in the setting of egocentric locomotion, this is often not the case.
+Other strong performing models (SUM, GLC, CV\_MM) make conservative estimates near the center, while still occasionally focusing on pedestrians or features in the distance.